recsys-benchmark/DaisyRec-v2.0-Ranking_results/docs/source/tloo/BPRMF.rst

 AMZe
 -----
-The result on *AMZe* dataset across 10-filter setting are listed below.
+The result on *AMZe* dataset under 10-filter setting are listed below.

 10-filter
 ^^^^^^^^^